Pomerania in the High Middle Ages: Conversion of Pomerania

 The first attempt to convert the Pomeranians to Christianity following the acquisition of Pomerania by Boleslaw III of Poland was made in 1122.
 The Spanish monk Bernard (also Bernhard) travelled to Jumne (Wolin), accompanied only by his chaplain and an interpreter.
 The Pomeranians however were not impressed by his missionary efforts and finally threw him out of town.
-Bernard was later made bishop of Lebus.
+Bernard was later made bishop of Lubusz.

 After Bernard's misfortune, Boleslaw III asked Otto of Bamberg to convert Pomerania to Christianity, which he accomplished in his first visit in 1124/25.
 Otto's strategy severely differed from the one Bernard used: While Bernard travelled alone and as a poor and unknown priest, Otto, a wealthy and famous man, was accompanied by 20 clergy of his own diocese, numerous servants, 60 warriors supplied to him by Boleslaw, and carried with him numerous supplies and gifts.
-After arriving in Pyritz (Pyrzyce), the Pomeranians were assured that Otto's aim was not the gain of wealth at the expense of the Pomeranian people, as he was wealthy already, but only to convert them to Christianity, which would protect the Pomeranians from further punishment by God, as which the devastating Polish conquest was depicted.
+After arriving in Pyrzyce, the Pomeranians were assured that Otto's aim was not the gain of wealth at the expense of the Pomeranian people, as he was wealthy already, but only to convert them to Christianity, which would protect the Pomeranians from further punishment by God, as which the devastating Polish conquest was depicted.
 This approach turned out to be successful, and was backed by parts of the Pomeranian nobility that in part was Christian raised already, like duke Wartislaw, who encouraged and promoted Otto's mission.
-Many Pomeranians were baptized already in Pyritz and also in the other burghs visited.
+Many Pomeranians were baptized already in Pyrzyce and also in the other burghs visited.
+Afterwards, also Kamień, Szczecin and Wolin accepted Christianity, however, the two latter cities only after Bolesław III intervened and promised to reduce taxes.